Unity-Technologies/2d-animation-samples/README.md

   ]
 }
 ```
-4. Back in Unity, the packaged will be downloaded and imported.
+4. Back in Unity, the package will be downloaded and imported.
 5. Done!

 ### Preview Feature Documentation